 You have to admire the logic of scientists.
 A group of them recently decided to study whether sweet potatoes can be grown in space.
 Why, pray tell?
 Aha!
-The
+The American Society of Horticultural Science knew you were going to ask that!
+Their

 "Because of the distinct lack of grocery stores in outer space, scientists are looking to provide food for long-term space missions."